TS ECET result 2018 to be declared today; check score on ecet.tsche.ac.in or manabadi.co.in - Firstpost

-The Telangana State Council of Higher Education (TSCHE) is expected to announce the results for the Telangana State Engineering Common Entrance Test 2018 (TS ECET 2018) today at 4 pm, reports said.
+The Telangana State Council of Higher Education (TSCHE) is expected to announce the results for the Telangana State Engineering Common Entrance Test 2018 (TS ECET 2018) soon.
 The result will be declared on ecet.tsche.ac.in and manabadi.co.in.

 Steps to check result